EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ## Step 3: Write an Extended Standard Class and Include EOSIO

-In the previous [2.1: Hello World Contract](./01_hello-world.md) tutorial, you created a hello world contract and learned the basics.
+In the previous [2.1: Hello World Contract](./01_hello-world.md) section, you created a hello world contract and learned the basics.
 The code snippet below uses a similar pattern and creates a class named `addressbook`:

 ```cpp
 #include <eosio/eosio.hpp>